On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Introduction

 \section{Introduction}

 To reduce computing time and hardware complexity, low-precision numerical formats are becoming increasingly popular, especially in the area of machine learning.
+However, when training neural networks (NNs) using low-precision computation, rounding errors frequently result in stagnation or negatively affect the convergence of the optimizers.

+Both floating-point and fixed-point arithmetics are commonly used in low-precision training~\cite{wang2018training,gupta2015deep,chen2017fxpnet}.
+Although the floating-point format has a wider number representation, owing to the non-uniform distributed number representation, considerable research efforts focus on improving both offline training and online inference with fixed-point representation.
+The latter is employed in power-efficient devices such as field-programmable gate arrays (FPGAs) and dedicated application-specific integrated circuits (ASICs).
+These practical low-cost embedded microprocessors and microcontrollers often rely on fixed-point arithmetic for finite-precision signal processing due to the cost and complexity of floating-point hardware.
+Additionally, low-precision fixed-point arithmetic is gaining increasing attention in AI-powered drone development; see, e.g., \cite{palossi2021fully,muller2021funfiiber,niculescu2021improving}.

-A large group of machine learning problems are solved using gradient descent methods (GD), owing to their computational efficiency and stable convergence.
-GD has a sublinear convergence for convex problems and it has been shown to have linear convergence for both strongly convex problems \citep{nesterov2003introductory} and problems satisfying the \emph{Polyak--Łojasiewicz inequality} (PL) \citep{polyak1963gradient,lojasiewicz1963topological,karimi2016linear}.
-Strongly convex functions also satisfy the PL condition; see \cite[Appendix B]{karimi2016linear}.
+This work is concerned with the gradient descent method (GD), which is the method of choice for a large group of machine learning problems, in view of its computational efficiency and stable convergence.
+GD has a sublinear convergence for convex problems and it has been shown to have linear convergence for both strongly convex problems \citep{nesterov2003introductory} and problems satisfying the \emph{Polyak--{\L}ojasiewicz inequality} (PL) \citep{polyak1963gradient,lojasiewicz1963topological,karimi2016linear}.
+Note that strongly convex functions also satisfy the PL condition; see \cite[Appendix B]{karimi2016linear}.
 The PL condition has been recently analyzed by \cite{karimi2016linear} for optimization problems in machine learning, e.g., least squares and logistic regression.
-Recent works also show that a wide range of neural networks satisfy the PL condition \citep{charles2018stability,nguyen2020global,frei2021proxy} and variants thereof \citep{liu2022loss}.
+Also, a wide range of NNs satisfies the PL condition \citep{charles2018stability,nguyen2020global,frei2021proxy} and variants thereof \citep{liu2022loss}.

+In the context of low-precision training of NNs, the utilization of the classical \emph{round to nearest method} (RN) \cite[Sec.~2.3]{higham2002accuracy} may cause stagnation, while the employment of the unbiased stochastic rounding method, that we call \emph{stochastic rounding} ($\csr$) (see, e.g., \cite[Sec.~3]{connolly2021stochastic}), has been experimentally shown to provide training accuracy similar to single-precision computation; see, e.g., \citep{gupta2015deep,na2017chip,ortiz2018low,wang2018training}.
+Therefore, the choice of appropriate rounding methods plays a critical role in the training of NNs in low-precision computation.
+Given this, there is a growing demand to conduct a thorough error analysis that encompasses both deterministic and stochastic rounding errors throughout the entire gradient descent updating procedure.
+By gaining a deeper understanding of the factors contributing to the stagnation of GD in low-precision computation, we can make informed decisions in selecting an appropriate rounding method for training NNs.